rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://en.wikipedia.org/wiki/Sentience">Sentience</a> - The capacity to feel, perceive or experience.

-<a name="signalling"></a>
 <a target="_blank" href="https://conceptually.org/concepts/signalling-and-countersignalling">Signalling</a> - Actions that convey information about one person to another.
 Potential employees might signal to would-be employers, via money and time spent on higher education, their commitment and work ethic.
 Setting aside 10% of your yearly income for highly-effective giving can signal to others a person’s altruistic values.

-<a target="_blank" href="https://conceptually.org/concepts/of-strawmen-and-steelwomen">Strawman/Steelman - A strawman is a version of an argument that is unnecessarily and deliberately weakened in order to be easily defeated.
+<a target="_blank" href="https://conceptually.org/concepts/of-strawmen-and-steelwomen">Strawman/Steelman</a> - A strawman is a version of an argument that is unnecessarily and deliberately weakened in order to be easily defeated.
 A steelman is charitably assuming the strongest version of an argument (whether it was presented that strongly or not) so as to engage in a more fruitful debate.

-<a target="_blank" href="https://www.lesswrong.com/posts/tyMdPwd8x2RygcheE/sunk-cost-fallacy">Sunk cost fallacy</a> - A cognitive bias where people continue to honor costs that have already been incurred and cannot be recouped, even if taking a different action would result in more value.
+<a target="_blank" href="https://www.lesswrong.com/posts/tyMdPwd8x2RygcheE/sunk-cost-fallacy">Sunk cost fallacy</a> - A cognitive bias where people continue to honour costs that have already been incurred and cannot be recouped, even if taking a different action would result in more value.
 See also <a target="_blank" href="https://www.youtube.com/watch?v=vpnxd31y0Fo">this explanation</a>.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/superintelligence/">Superintelligence</a> - An intellect capable of performing nearly all cognitive tasks much better than any human can today.
 See also the <a target="_blank" href="https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies">book by Nick Bostrom</a>.